scanback/docs/articles-posts/might-of-nations.md

 With current geopolitical tensions, it is interesting to see how the might of nations has changed over time and where we are now.
 I use the concept of relative market share to show the trend.

-I focus on economic power instead of military power, because military power without economic power is not sustainable.
+I focus on economic power instead of military power because military power without economic power is not sustainable.

 I quantify this using the business concept of relative market share and applied it to countries.